tobeor3009/pathology_seg_extract_patch/README.md

    Utilizing the tissue mask to extract segmentation patches.
    Refer to the notebook: `code/2_Extract_Glomerulus_Patch.ipynb`

+### A Brief Description of the Algorithm for Generating Tissue Masks

+1. **Achromatic Colors Have a Low Probability of Being Tissue Masks**
+   Achromatic areas are unlikely to be tissue masks.
+Markings or dark regions where light does not penetrate may be mistakenly recognized as tissue masks, leading to false positives.
+These regions are detected and their color is converted to white.

+2. **Converting the Image to LAB Space**
+   After converting the image to LAB space, regions where the L value is below a certain threshold are defined as tissue masks.
+This can be intuitively understood as considering areas where "light cannot penetrate" as tissue masks.

+3. **Refining the Tissue Mask**
+   The tissue mask obtained through this process is refined using a combination of binary dilation, erosion, `remove_small_holes`, and `remove_small_objects`.
+This not only makes the tissue mask visually cleaner but also significantly reduces the file size of the tissue mask.

 ### Data Preparation and Results

 - Place the downloaded dataset in `data/0_source_data/hubmap-kidney-segmentation` and process it to obtain the same results as described in this repository.